-ProxyPort The port of the proxy server to use.
+ProxyPort (Optional) The port of the proxy server to use to access Amazon S3.

 Schedule Fetch Tasks

 The connector automatically runs the fetch tasks that you have configured, based on the schedule in the configuration file.
 To modify the schedule, follow these steps.